A Guide to All Things DirectAdmin

 Updated August 14, 2020

-Although cPanel and Plesk have long dominated the hosting control panel market, DirectAdmin is a serious competitor that’s attractively priced and easy to use.
+Although cPanel Servers and Plesk have long dominated the hosting control panel market, DirectAdmin is a serious competitor that’s attractively priced and easy to use.
 Read on to learn more about DirectAdmin features, cost, pros and cons, and why you should consider it for your hosting account.

 Control panels are graphic web user interfaces that enable you to manage the day to day administrative tasks surrounding your web hosting account.
 Whether you’re the user, reseller or server administrator, there’s a set of web pages available that enable you to accomplish tasks with minimal time, effort or technical knowledge.

 DirectAdmin may not be the most popular control panel, but the combination of features, price and ease of use make it a contender.

 Being a lesser known control panel, when you have a question or need a hand with DirectAdmin, there are many less sites you can visit and people you can ask when comparing it to Plesk or cPanel.

 This smaller user base doesn’t have to mean a lack of support.
 Many site owners have opted for fully managed hosting so that there are highly trained experts available to handle much of the configuration and optimization plus can be relied upon when there’s more information required.